dotnet/aspnetcore/specs/TransportProtocols.md

 The Server-Sent Events transport only supports text data, because it is a text-based protocol.
 As a result, it is reported by the server as supporting only the `Text` transfer format.
 If a client wishes to send arbitrary binary data, it should skip the Server-Sent Events transport when selecting an appropriate transport.

+When the client has finished with the connection, it can terminate the event stream connection (send a TCP reset).
+The server will clean up the necessary resources.

 ## Long Polling (Server-to-Client only)

 Long Polling is a server-to-client half-transport, so it is always paired with HTTP Post.
 It requires a connection already be established using the `POST [endpoint-base]/negotiate` request.